Joy-less/BigReal/README.md

 # BigFloat

-A struct for arbitrary precision float number
+An arbitrary size and precision floating-point number stored as the quotient of two BigIntegers.